 "We are all actors: being a citizen is not living in society, it is changing it." -Augusto Boal

-When I am not in the classroom, meeting with students or grading papers, I enjoy being with my family.
-We love to get outdoors, cook together, and play with our 95 lb. beast of a mutt who thinks she is a lap dog.
-I also love the theater and take every opportunity to see local performances, particularly productions that star actors of color.
-If I weren't a sociologist, I would most definitely be a theater "nerd"--working in a theater in some capacity!
+When I am not in the classroom, meeting with students or grading, I enjoy being with my family.
+We love to get outdoors, cook together, and play with our large beast of a mutt who thinks she is a lap dog.
+I also love the theater (thus the quote by Boal above) and take every opportunity to see local performances.

 Classes I Teach